Choosing an Abortion Pill Near McHenry-Johnsburg, IL?

 RU486 – The ABORTION PILL (within 10 weeks after LMP)

-The most common regime for a medical abortion is a two-step process involving a combination of mifepristone (RU486)
+The most common regime for a medical abortion, also known as Plan C, is a two-step process involving a combination of mifepristone (RU486)

 Generic Name: mifepristone (RU486)